suddh123/YOLO-object-detection-in-java/README.md

 ##We will discuss the code in detail in a blogpost which i will publish shortly for now lets straight away get into coding
 ### For this its assumed user has familarity on Opencv and YOLO as well as their setup , a blog post shortly will explain these as well

+##This is the result i get in a CPU based sysytem